sven-mayer/teachCourses/readme.txt

 * Course management with integrated modules for assessments and documents
 * XLS/CSV export for course lists
 * Many shortcodes for an easy using of publication lists, publication searches and course overviews
-* Dymamic meta data system for courses, students and publications
+* Dymamic meta data system for courses

 = Supported Languages =
 * English